 Now, will everyone suffering from ADHD suffer from these “types” of symptoms?

 No, of course not.
-But until an insurance underwriter understands how severe your ADHD is what you’re generally going to find is that most if not all life insurance companies are going to be extremely nervous about approving your life insurance application.
+But until an insurance underwriter understands how severe your ADHD is, you’ll generally find that most, if not all, life insurance companies are going to be extremely nervous about approving your life insurance application.

 So, what kind of information will the insurance companies ask me or be interested in?